TypographyDesign InspirationLogo Design

 11. Neutraface

 Neutraface arrived in 2002 to bring back interest in long-forgotten geometric sans serifs mid-century architects favoured.
-Like those utilitarian letterforms, Neutraface delivers clarity, functionality and progress—but gets updated with obviously modern aesthetic choices like an italic variant.
+Like those utilitarian letterforms, Neutraface delivers clarity, functionality, and progress but is updated with obviously modern aesthetic choices like an italic variant.

 With its encapsulation of forward-looking design, Neutraface naturally finds itself at home with contemporary architecture and property development firms like those shown below.
 Pair with softer serif fonts like Elena for intrigue.